spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-plugins.md

 pipx inject sparv-pipeline [pointer-to-sparv-plugin]
 ```

-So if you are trying to install the `sparv-uppercase` plugin and it exists on PyPI you can install it like this:
+So if you are trying to install the `sparv-sbx-uppercase` plugin and it exists on PyPI you can install it like this:
 ```
-pipx inject sparv-pipeline sparv-uppercase
+pipx inject sparv-pipeline sparv-sbx-uppercase
 ```

 For installing it from a public repository from GitHub the install command looks something like this: